-Section 63 (Third-party tester qualifications) requires an individual to apply to the commissioner to become a certified third-party tester.
-The requirements for becoming a third-party tester and maintaining certification specified.
+Section 61 (Third-party tester qualifications) requires an individual to apply to the commissioner to become a certified third-party tester.
+The requirements for becoming a third-party tester are specified.
+To maintain certification, the tester must conduct a minimum number of tests per 2 year, submit to evaluations, attend required trainings, submit reports, and keep certain records.
 The commissioner is prohibited from imposing any additional criteria or requirements.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 64 (Certificates and letter of approval) requires the commissioner to issue a certificate to each approved third-party tester.
+Section 62 (Certificates and letter of approval) requires the commissioner to issue a certificate to each approved third-party tester.
 The program must keep a copy of each tester's certificate on file.
 The certificate is effective for four years.
 A tester must not conduct road tests without a valid certificate.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 65 (Test proof) requires a third-party testing program to provide a record of the exam to an individual who has passed a road test.
+Section 63 (Test proof) requires a third-party testing program to provide a record of the exam to an individual who has passed a road test.
 The record must be presented at the time of application for a driver's license.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 66 (Audits) requires a third-party testing program to allow representatives of the commissioner to conduct random examinations, inspections, and audits of the tests without prior notice.
+Section 64 (Audits) requires a third-party testing program to allow representatives of the commissioner to conduct random examinations, inspections, and audits of the tests without prior notice.
 Upon request of the commissioner, the third-party testing program must provide scheduled times and dates for upcoming tests.
 At least annually, the commissioner must be permitted to examine the administration of tests.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 67 (Test administration) requires third-party testers to meet the same requirements as state testers.
+Section 65 (Test administration) requires third-party testers to meet the same requirements as state testers.
 The commissioner is prohibited from imposing additional test administration criteria or requirements on third-party testers.
 A third-party tester is prohibited from delegating testing to another person; testing a relative; testing anyone with a physical disability who may need an individualized restriction added to the person's license; or testing anyone who has not completed all required coursework or training.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 68 (Record keeping; reporting requirements) requires a third-party testing program to maintain specified records relating to tests performed and the testers employed by the program.
+Section 66 (Record keeping; reporting requirements) requires a third-party testing program to maintain specified records relating to tests performed and the testers employed by the program.
 The program must report annually to the commissioner on the number of tests administered by the program.
 The program and testers are subject to the Data Practices Act.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 69 (Notification requirements) requires the program must ensure that the commissioner is notified when there are changes in the program or testers employed by the program or when there are changes to the test route.
+Section 67 (Notification requirements) requires the program must ensure that the commissioner is notified when there are changes in the program or testers employed by the program or when there are changes to the test route.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 70 (Denial, cancellation, or suspension of program or tester certificate) allows the commissioner to deny an application for a program or tester if the applicant does not qualify.
+Section 68 (Denial, cancellation, or suspension of program or tester certificate) allows the commissioner to deny an application for a program or tester if the applicant does not qualify.
 The commissioner may cancel the approval of a program or tester for specified reasons.
 The commissioner may also issue correction orders.
 The program or tester can appeal a cancellation or correction order either to the commissioner or by initiating a contested case proceeding.
 If a correction order is appealed, the commissioner must not enforce the order until the appeal is complete.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).